Murder charge for Ohio deputy in Casey Goodson Jr. shooting - Local News 8

 Associated Press

 COLUMBUS, Ohio (AP) — The Ohio sheriff’s deputy who fatally shot Casey Goodson Jr. in the back five times has been charged with murder and reckless homicide.
-Now-retired Franklin County Sheriff’s Deputy Jason Meade, who is white, was charged Thursday.
-He shot Goodson, who was Black, last December in an encounter that is still largely unexplained and involved no body camera or dash cam footage.
-A message was left seeking comment from Meade’s attorney.
-The attorney previously said the coroner’s report that found Goodson was shot five times in the back has no bearing on the events.
-The case remains under investigation by the U.S. attorney’s office.
+An attorney for Goodson’s family also announced Thursday a federal civil rights lawsuit against now-retired Franklin County Sheriff’s Deputy Jason Meade.
+Meade, who is white, was charged Thursday with killing Goodson, who was Black.
+The shooting last December, which was not captured on body camera or dash cam footage, led to protests.
+Meade’s attorney on Thursday provided an account of the confrontation that argued the shooting was justified because Goodson pointed a gun at Meade.